RRCA Distance Running Hall of Fame

 The general criterion for this award includes developing and applying a high level of administrative and organizational management skill for their club.
 Pursuing community involvement through financial donations, scholarship programs, youth programs, volunteer support, and developing relationships that benefit the mission of the club.
 Under the president’s leadership a club should see membership retention and growth, increased participation in club hosted events such as training runs and races, and a well rounded social atmosphere for club members.
 The president should also ensure the club has a volunteer recognition program, exceptional communication through email, website or newsletters about club activities.

 Nominees for this award must actively participant in running events with a verified disability.
-For this award category, the RRCA defines a physically challenged athlete as a male or female athlete racing in multiple events throughout the course of the year without the use of a limb or combination of limbs (leg, arm).
 Athletes may race with or without the use of prosthetics.
 Athletes may also race using a push-rim wheelchair.
 Physical disabilities also include dwarfism, amputation/limb loss, blindness/visual impairment, spinal cord injury/wheelchair-users and cerebral palsy/brain injury/stroke.
-The person with the disability may or may not be a member of an RRCA club.
-However, special consideration will be given if a nominee is a member of an RRCA running club.
 The general selection criterion for this award includes performances and accomplishments at events during the year; the types of events the person has participated in; and placement in those events.
 Participation in RRCA member events is encouraged.

 This award is given to recognize the outstanding volunteer (excluding the president) of a local club.
 A general selection criterion includes someone that is a dedicated volunteer to the local running club and someone that stands out among the other volunteers in the club.